kmi-robots/semantic-map-object-recognition/README.md

 # Improving Object Recognition for Mobile Robots by Leveraging Common-sense Knowledge Bases

-In case you did not land here from [our main website](https://robots.kmi.open.ac.uk) already, be sure to check it out to see how all these lines of code fit in our broader ideas!
+In case you did not land here from [our main website](https://kmi-robots.github.io/HanS.open.ac.uk/) already, be sure to check it out to see how these lines of code fit in our broader ideas!

 This repository contains all the code implemented for our latest experiments on few-shot object recognition for Mobile Robots, where we compare a baseline Nearest Neighbour approach to Image Matching,